Sally Davies (artist): In the media

-Her photographs of the 9/11 attacks can be found in "A Democracy of Photos" (Scalo Press, Zurich, Berlin & New York, 2002).
+Her photographs of the 9/11 attacks are included in the book A Democracy of Photos (Scalo Press, 2002).

-In 2018, Davies art directed and photographed the cover image for Jim Cuddy's album Constellation.
+Davies' portraits include: Debra Winger, featured on the cover of Winger's 2008 book undiscovere (Simon and Schuster, 2008); Elaine Kaufman in Everyone Comes to Elaine's (A. E. Hotchner, Harper Collins Publishers, NYC, 2004), and Canadian musician Jim Cuddy, for the cover of his album Skyscraper Soul (2011).
+Davies also shot the cover image on Cuddy's previous solo album, The Light That Guides You Home (2006), and art directed and photographed the cover image for his 2018 album Constellation.

 Collections

 Her paintings and photographs are in the collections of Harvard Business School, Sarah Jessica Parker, Debra Winger, Michael Patrick King, Phil Scotti, Jane Holzer, Gary Lightbody of Snow Patrol and others.
 Davies' work is also in the permanent collection of The Museum of the City of New York.